Granted immunity, former Baltimore police sergeant admits to decades worth of crimes

 A Baltimore police officer since 1992, Gladstone said in court that he started stealing money from drug dealers he was arresting in the mid-1990s to pay confidential informants, and that doing so was common practice inside the department.

 A few years later, maybe in 2003, Gladstone said, he started stealing money for himself.
-Gladstone testified that Hankard also stole money with Jenkins, the former head of the corrupt Gun Trace Task Force unit who was sentenced to 25 years in prison in 2018.
+Gladstone testified that Hankard also stole money with Jenkins, the former head of the corrupt Gun Trace Task Force unit who was sentenced in 2018 to 25 years in prison.
 He estimated the pair probably stole money during raids and searches three to five times.

 “Wayne Jenkins was a friend of mine,” Gladstone said.